Modern Mortician Admin

 Justice for The Modern Mortician

-Melissa’s story is far from over.
-She just completed a year long battle to retain her funeral director license and to clear her name.
-Melissa is still advocating for national regulatory changes, and continuing to provide support and education in ethical deathcare.
-The funeral industry may have tried to destroy her, but they underestimated her resilience.
+Melissa’s story isn’t over.
+After a year-long fight to defend her funeral director license and clear her name, she’s chosen not to maintain the license going forward, removing one more target for those trying to stall her work.
+She continues advocating for national regulatory reform and provides support and education in ethical deathcare.
+The industry may have tried to silence her; it underestimated her resilience.

 New Paragraph